 Fold and Unfold

-The Techno has one of the harder folds in the group requiring two hands to open and close.
+The fold is slightly below average in the group requiring two hands to open and close, and it is on par with the fold of the Mountain Buggy Nano.
 It has an automatic lock and does not stand on its own when folded.
-It does have a traditional umbrella collapse pioneered by Maclaren, but it requires two hands to fold all the material in to complete the fold.
+It has a traditional umbrella collapse pioneered by Maclaren, but it requires two hands to fold all the material to complete the fold.

-The brakes on the Techno are single action brakes linked in the back so you only need to press one side of the pedals.
+The brakes on the Techno are single-action brakes linked in the back, so you only need to press one side of the pedals.
 They are easy to set and release, and we like that you only need to press one side to engage both.
-They are also sandal foot friendly.
+They are also sandal-foot friendly.

-The Techno has an easy to access storage bin with the seat back upright (above left), but it only accepts up to 4.4 lbs and our medium size diaper bag.
-With the seat reclined you won't be able to access the basket, but the Techno also has divided pockets on the back of the canopy (above right) for additional storage of quick access items you can still reach when the baby is napping.
+The Techno has an easy-to-access storage bin with the seatback upright (above left), but it only accepts up to 4.4 lbs and a medium size diaper bag.
+With the seat reclined, you cannot access the basket.
+Still, the Techno also has divided pockets on the back of the canopy (above right) for additional storage of quick-access items you can still reach when the baby is napping.